monk-io/docs/docs/basics/monk-in-10.md

 <TabItem value="azure">

-In order to add your SDK authentication JSON file to Monk do:
+In order to add your SDK authentication JSON file to MonkOS do:

     monk cluster provider add -p azure -f <<path/to/your-sdk-file.json>>